 The Live and Let Die Black Silk Shirt

 Of course we have to include Sir Roger Moore’s classic shirt!
 Personally, I think you’ve got to be totally on top of your style game to pull this look off.
 A fitted, black silk, short sleeve shirt (worn with lots of buttons undone) can go wrong in soooo many ways.
 The fact that Sir Roger actually does it successfully is a testament to his status as an underappreciated style god!

-Perry Ellis Total Stretch Slim Fit Solid Shirt in Black: on sale for $29.99
+Perry Ellis Total Stretch Slim Fit Solid Shirt in Black: on sale for $48.65

-The fabric is lightweight 100% polyester twill, with moisture wicking and quick drying properties.
-Two characteristic we may appreciate when wearing a black shirt on a hot day.
-Unfortunately it’s missing the chest pocket.
-But it has a bit of silky sheen to it that captures some of Sir Roger’s style.
+The fabric is a lightweight 100% polyester twill with 4-way stretch and moisture wicking and quick drying properties.
+Those are some characteristics we may appreciate when wearing a black shirt on a hot day.
+And it has a bit of silky sheen to it that captures some of Sir Roger’s style.
 Perry Ellis has sizes small to XXL available.

 The Casino Royale Bahamas Arrival Shirt

 Man, this is a tricky one!
 There’s so many little details to consider.
 First, the fabric.
-It has a tone-on-tone track stripe with a different texture than the background material.
+It has a tone-on-tone track stripe with a different texture than the base material.
 Then there’s the two button collar.
 And we certainly can’t forget the epaulets!
 It’s almost impossible to find an off-the-rack shirt that has everything we want.
 But we’re still going to try!